-Ranking among the oldest churches in the world, The Church of the Holy Sepulchre boasts an ornate beauty and rich history that is extremely hard to match.
-It is built on the believed site of the crucifixion, tomb and resurrection of Jesus Christ, which makes it ones of the most important buildings in Christianity.
+Ranking among the oldest churches in the world, The Church of the Holy Sepulchre is built on the believed site of the crucifixion, tomb and resurrection of Jesus Christ.
+This makes it one of the most important buildings in Christianity.
 The current structure mostly dates to the Crusader period.

 Also known as Saladin Castle, this Crusader-era site is a partly-preserved fortress in Syria which is an interesting example of Crusader-era fortifications.
 The site is thought to have first been occupied by the Phoenicians and later by Alexander the Great.
 The current site was built by the Byzantines and became a Crusader stronghold until its capture by Saladin in 1188.